 According to the Society for Assisted Reproductive Technology, SART, with either a fresh or frozen embryo transfer, the lining of the uterus needs to be prepared so the embryo can more easily implant.
 With a fresh transfer, the estrogen made by the ovarian follicles helps to prepare the endometrium.
 Patients may use estrogen patches, pills, or shots to help the endometrium with a frozen transfer.

-Choosing fresh over frozen, or vice versa also depends on the individual and their health and situation.
+Choosing fresh over frozen, or vice versa, also depends on the individual’s health and situation.
 For example, a patient should not do a fresh embryo transfer if she has high progesterone levels or is at risk for hyperstimulation from the medications used to induce egg maturation.

 The Difference Between Fresh and Frozen Embryo Transfers